lslee714/takeoffs/README.md

 - I didn't utilize Flask_SQLAlchemy as that marries the ORM layer to the Flask framework/API layer, which would make the app a little more rigid.
 - Added sass as css preprocessor, regular css was getting too clunky
 - There's some repetitive "flow" involved in the front end for both projects and material selector; could likely be abstracted out and even maybe into a utility-like scaffold
 - All in all, I'm pretty happy with the application so far.
 Other than the shortcuts listed below, I believe the code is "solid" and the architecture/codebase would scale well to growth, both in complexity and number of members.
 If the team got large (10+ people), then it's probably worth re-visiting the mono-repo strategy, luckily I've separated the code into at least the front/backends as well as having blueprints in the backend.
-The biggest/not production appropriate problems are the hardcoded API urls for the frontend and backend (to hook into Takeoff's material API).
-Deployment will/should find better solutions for this.
+A big /not production appropriate problem is the hardcoded backend API url in the frontend.
+Webpack makes it difficult to inject environment variables for the runtime to extract from the process.env object.
+Having a real orchestration tool could fix this.

-#### Shortcuts I took so far (mostly due to time constraints)
+#### Additional Shortcuts I took so far (mostly due to time constraints)

 - I punted (so far) on the location/searching aspect because when playing with the API, I had difficulty getting any results to return given productName/location (searching on locationName alone doesn't seem to work, returns a 502), so I couldn't get a real proof of concept. .
 I regret this decision as when I re-read the challenge for the fifth or sixth time, it seems like it is a big part of the challenge.
-- No API discovery/gateway tool, instead, I just have the urls as environment variables or even worse.. in-code variables.
-Hope to fix.
+- No API discovery/gateway tool, instead, I just have the urls as environment variables.
+Using a tool like kubernetes would help with this a lot.
 - No "user" / authentication.
 I've admittedly only done this professionally so punted on it for now.
 - "Caveman" orchestration (my own script rather than something like docker compose); I want to set up kubernetes with it, ambitiously!
 - The application is very happy pathed, but I think I did a good job of at least silencing/hiding (i.e. still useable) the errors.
-- Little form validation in both frontend and almost none in backend
+- Little data validation in both frontend and almost none in backend
 - Testing lacking, especially in the frontend (new framework (jest vs jasmine) for me, so got a little time concerned over that too).
 - No integration testing.
 I would (and have set up elsewhere) cypress for this.
 - Only have one (so far loading "icon") and that's just a "loading" text, during server side pagination